farhan-sw/jolie/README.md

 # Try different baud rates
 docker run -it --rm --net=host --device=/dev/ttyACM0 microros/micro-ros-agent:humble serial --dev /dev/ttyACM0 -b 115200

+# Debug: If not connected (indicated by lots of text printing),
+# try pressing the reset button on the ESP32 to restart the connection

 # Check ESP32 serial output
 screen /dev/ttyACM0 115200
 ```